chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 >docker run --name nginx2 -dti -p 8081:80 -p 1936:1935 nginx2-image

 Next nginx-lb.
-It will use the nginx-lb--image and the container host will only proxy port 80 - 80 to the container.
+It will use the nginx-lb-image and the container host will only proxy port 80 - 80 to the container.

 > docker run --name nginx-lb -dti -p 80:80 nginx-lb-image